inuits/elody-base-graphql/README.md

 ### Generate new types manualy inside container

-Go to the `èlody-common` folder and run the `task generate` command, then pick the number of the client you want to regenerate the types for from the list, type it and hit enter
+Go to the `elody-common` folder and run the `task generate` command, then pick the number of the client you want to regenerate the types for from the list, type it and hit enter

 ### How to publish a graphql module to nexus (using gitlab pipelines)